 How to Play Anything on Saxophone by Ear or from Memory: The Proven Five-Step Ear Training Process

 First of all, I won’t to mention that anybody can learn how to play by ear.
 Just like nobody is born with the gift of reading music, you just have to learn how.

 If you had to learn how to read music with your eyes, why would you not learn how to play music by ear?

 They are both skills that we need to learn.
-You can learn to do both
+You can learn to do both and, indeed you should.

 Why is Playing By Ear (Ear Training) Important for Saxophonists?

-The big important thing here is that, unless you play classical saxophone and spend your life replicating somebody elses’s writing, you will end up in situations where you need to write your own music, or
+The big important thing here is that, unless you play classical saxophone and spend your life replicating somebody elses’s writing, you will end up in situations where you need to write your own music, or play music by ear.

-sheet of music in front of you.
+You will inevitably find yourself in situations where you don’t have a sheet of music in front of you.
 And so, playing by ear is really quite important.